AuthorCarpentry/executable-documents-rstudio/02-modifying-appearance.md

 `insert_plot2.txt` with the
 label 'plot_license' before the "Metadata" section.

+## Dates

+We can have R automatically populate dates based on the date we knit the document.
+The 'insert_dates.txt' file has code snippets that use the function `Sys.Date()` to get the date from your computer.
+The first line is a section of code enclosed in `"` (double quotation marks) for the YAML header (all values in the YAML header use double quotes).
+Kint the document and you see that this small snippet of code is executed and the date appears.
+There are two additional code lines that include just a single \` backtick that signified a small code chunk.
+These can be just one line, and don't have the control of the three backtick code chunks we learned earlier.
+Knit your document and you'll see the dates appear in place of these code chunks.

 ## References

 References are another area of document preparation where automation is really